 There are some simple steps a business can take to test their mobile computing readiness:

-- Research your competitors.
-Test your competitions use of mobile technology.
-How does it compare to what you have in place?
+Test your competition’s use of mobile technology.
+So, how does it compare to what you have in place?
 They may already have a jump on you in your market space, which only accelerates the need to adopt a mobile strategy.

 Even if you have already taken steps to “mobilize” your business, there is always room for improvement.
 Take the feedback and begin to formulate a prioritized strategy to implement the various ideas and feedback.
 If you do not have the internal resources and skill set to mobilize your company, locate a firm or consultant who can assist you with the process.